-A plant rescue and protection plan which allows for the maximum transplant of conservation important species from areas to be transformed should be implemented, if possible.
-Please also refer to the specific recommendations in Section 5.1 above.
+Protected plants must not be unnessessarily disturbed, removed, or relocated.
+A plant rescue and protection plan which allows for the maximum transplant of conservation important species from areas to be transformed should be implemented.
+Please also refer to the specific recommendations in Section 6.5.2 above.

 - The areas of vegetation that are to be protected during construction must be demarcated and indicated as "No-Go" areas on a site plan.
-Include the area under the canopy of trees so that tree roots will not be damaged by soil compaction. - The Witgat Tree (Boscia Albitrunca) located approximately 5m south-east of development footprint and the Camel Thorn (Vachellia Erioloba) located approximately 30m north-west of the development footprint must be cordoned off and demarcated appropriately as "no-go" areas. - All flora identified to be rescued must be removed and placed in an area specifically allocated for these plants to ensure that the necessary care thereof will take place until being relocated and planted in designated areas. - The specialist must also advise and oversee a re-vegetation and habitat rehabilitation plan during the construction and operation of the facility.
+These No-Go zones include the area under the canopy of trees so that tree roots will not be damaged by soil compaction. - All flora identified to be rescued must be removed and placed in an area specifically allocated for these plants to ensure that the necessary care thereof will take place until being relocated and planted in designated areas. - As per the Botanical Assessment, four (4) protected Vachellia erioloba trees and a number of protected Sheppard trees (Boscia albitrunca) and a number of Northern Cape Nature Conservation Act, protected species.
+Should any protected tree individual need to be disturbed, removed, relocated, or destroyed, a NFA tree permit is required from DAFF. - As per the Botanical Assessment (Appendix D1), a number of NCNCA protected species were identified on site including: Aizoon burchellii, Aloe claviflora, Boscia albitrunca, Cynanchum viminale (=Sarcostemma viminale), Euphorbia braunsii, and Mesembryanthemum subnodosum (=Psilocaulon subnodosum).
+The disturbance, removal, relocation, or destruction of protected plant species requires a permit from DENC as per the NCNCA. - The specialist must also advise and oversee a re-vegetation and habitat rehabilitation plan during the construction and operation of the facility.
 Restoration must be undertaken as soon as possible after completion of construction activities to reduce the amount of habitat converted at any one time and to speed up the recovery to natural habitats. - Also refer to the requirements of the rehabilitation and restoration guidelines (Refer to paragraph 6.10.26).